Skip to main content

 Complemented Project Type: Flume

-The Bloomfield Irrigation District in San Juan county, NM used Reclamation WaterSMART funds to replace a flume with new, updated structure and resin system to help with water conservation and efficiency.
+The Bloomfield Irrigation District in San Juan County, NM used Reclamation WaterSMART funds to replace a flume with new, updated structure and resin system to help with water conservation and efficiency.
 With the additional NRCS assistance, farmers in the area will be able to increase water use efficiency and reduce water loss due to seepage and evaporation.
 In addition to the water saving and drought resilience benefits, EQIP funding is expected to improve soil health, crop productivity and health.

-Name: Fort Summer Irrigation District
+Name: Fort Sumner Irrigation District

 Budgeted EQIP Funding This Year: $350,000